studentairrace/Sporting-Regulations/README.md

 The Github action is triggered on each push or pull request on the master branch.

 ## Contribution
 If you are a temmember you can clone this repository and push directly to the master branch.
-If you are not a student airrace member you are suppose to fork this repository and create a pull request with your changes to the latest version branch.
+If you are not a Student AirRace member you are suppose to fork this repository and create a pull request with your changes to the latest version branch.

 ### Release Versioning
 The versions have the following format <YEAR>.<VERSION>.